strongloop/strongloop.com2/_posts/2018-11-08-october-milestone.md

 While all of the above was in progress, our team had a chance to participate in two conferences - Node+JS Interactive held in Vancouver, BC, and CASCON held in Markham, Ontario.
 In Node+JS Interactive, we held a talk about building NodeJS projects at scale, and a hands-on workshop for getting started with LoopBack 4.
 Check out our [blog](https://strongloop.com/strongblog/node-js-interactive-2018-wrap-up/) on our involvement with Node+JS Interactive for more details and another one answering some [FAQs](https://strongloop.com/strongblog/nodejs-interactive-2018-lb-questions/).

 The Toronto team also held a talk and poster session at CASCON (Annual International Conference on Computer Science and Software Engineering) 2018 for LoopBack 4 and received People's Choice Exhibit award for our poster.
+Check out details [here](https://www-01.ibm.com/ibm/cas/cascon/awards/2018/best_expo_pc.jsp).

 ## Call to Action